WideBandAI/gan-cv-simulator/README.md

 After the run, the resulting configuration is automatically saved as a JSON file in the `config/` directory.

+The configuration file stores values entered through the CLI, multiplied by scaling factors such as $m_{0}$.

 ### Option 2: Load from JSON config file

 Place a JSON configuration file in the `config/` directory and select option `[2]`.
-Example configurations are provided in `config/`:
+Example configurations are provided in [config/](./config/):

 ```text
 config/